Cold, Hard, Facts.

 First up, ResoNix CLD Squares.
 As you can see in the multiple before/after measurement, panel resonance has a 17dB reduction with the application of ResoNix CLD Squares.
 As mentioned earlier, this is going to be our reference.
 So from here on out, if another product has a 3db difference from ResoNix, ResoNix would be 2x as effective.
 If it had a 6db difference, it would be 4x as effective.
 If there is a 9db difference, that would be 8x as effective.
 12db difference, 16x more effective, and so on.
 Remember, the db scale is logarithmic.

-First picture from the old testing, second picture from the new testing.
+The first picture is from the old testing, second picture from the new testing.

 Next up is the Kleenex of sound deadener, Dynamat Extreme.
 This is the most popular product for aftermarket automotive use worldwide, and they have been around for decades.
 Looking at the measurements from the original test, Dynamat Extreme drops the peak in the resonant frequency from 106.5dB to 98.5dB.
 An 8dB reduction in the resonance of the test panel.
 In the new test, it also drops it exactly 9db.
 ResoNix being at a 17dB reduction in the test panel, is 8x as effective as Dynamat Extreme per given amount (9dB more equates to 8x the amount of energy).
 So, for every square foot of ResoNix CLD Squares, you would need 8 square feet of Dynamat Extreme to, in theory, yield the same result.
 At the time of writing this, we were able to find Dynamat Extreme online for as low a $5.22 per square foot.
 This generates a price-to-performance of $41.76 vs. ResoNix $8.50.
 In theory, to get the same end result as ResoNix, you would be paying 5x the overall price and doing 8x the work overall.
 In reality, it wouldnt be possible to match the performance of ResoNix CLD Squares with Dynamat Extreme since the performance ceiling is so much lower on Dynamat Extreme, unless doing very minimal coverage with ResoNix.
 This is not a good value.